Digital Quantum Simulation of Scalar Yukawa Coupling: Introduction

 The remainder of this paper is organized as follows.
-In Sec.~\ref{SystemHamiltonian} we introduce the fermion-boson system under consideration and its underlying Hamiltonian.
-Section~\ref{DQSandEncodeBF} is devoted to a short description of our scheme for describing the dynamics following an interaction quench via DQS, followed by a brief recapitulation of our adopted approaches for encoding the relevant Fock states of fermions and bosons on dedicated registers of qubits.
-Section~\ref{circ_synth} is devoted to the design of low-depth quantum circuits that emulate the dynamics of the system under consideration, both in the two-qubit- and three-qubit cases.
-We complement this by providing a CNOT-cost estimate for higher boson-number truncations in Sec.~\ref{CNOTcostHigherTrunc}.
-The principal results for the relevant quantities describing the system dynamics, along with their comparison with the exact ones obtained through classical benchmarking, are presented in Sec.~\ref{ResDisc}.
-We summarize the paper and underscore its main conclusions in Sec.~\ref{SummConcl}.
-Some cumbersome derivations, as well as certain relevant mathematical and computational details, are relegated to Appendices \ref{DeriveHamiltonian}, \ref{GeneratePauliStrings}, \ref{DistanceMetric}, and \ref{CNOTcostBound}.
+In Section~\ref{SystemHamiltonian} we introduce the relevant fermion-boson system and its underlying Hamiltonian.
+Section~\ref{DQSandEncodeBF} starts with a short introduction into our scheme for describing the system dynamics after an interaction quench via DQS, followed by a brief recapitulation of our adopted approaches for encoding fermion- and boson states.
+At the end of this section, we also address the issue of the controllable truncation of the bosonic Hilbert space.
+Section~\ref{circ_synth} starts with the design of low-depth quantum circuits emulating the dynamics of the system, first in the two-qubit- and then in the three-qubit case.
+This is followed by an analysis of the CNOT-cost for higher boson-number truncations.
+Finally, this section ends with a brief review of the basic aspects of the zero-noise extrapolation technique of error mitigation.
+The principal results obtained for the system dynamics on IBM Q are presented in Section~\ref{ResDisc}.
+We summarize the main findings and conclude the paper in Section~\ref{SummConcl}.
+Some cumbersome derivations, as well as relevant mathematical and computational details, are relegated to Appendices~\ref{DeriveHamiltonian}~-~\ref{CNOTcostBound}.